saisahil2015/csci4950/README.md

 # csci4950

-This is a static website and was created on January 23, 2023.
+This is the first static website and was created on January 23, 2023.